Scheduled MonumentsWalesNeath Roman Site

 What is Neath Roman Site?

-Neath Roman Site is a Roman fort located in the lower Neath valley in Glamorgan, Wales.
+Neath Roman Site is a Roman fort situated in the Vale of Neath in Glamorgan, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM215.

 What period does Neath Roman Site date from?

 Neath Roman Site dates from the roman period, and is classified as a fort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Neath Roman Site?